-

 How rigorous is the supervisory and enforcement environment?
 What are the key areas of its focus?

-The OJK carries out supervision through activities such as requiring insurance companies to provide reports, and by examining and investigating insurance companies.
-Examinations may be conducted periodically and/or at any time, either by the OJK directly or by another party delegated by the OJK to act on its behalf.
-These examinations can take place at the insurance company’s office, covering all aspects of the company’s business operations or only specific aspects, or at the OJK’s office, focusing exclusively on particular aspects of the insurance company’s business operations.
+The OJK carries out supervision through various mechanisms, including requiring insurance companies to submit reports and carrying out examinations and investigations.
+Examinations may be conducted periodically or at any time, either by the OJK directly or by a third party appointed by the OJK to act on its behalf.
+These examinations can take place at the insurance company’s office, covering all or specific aspects of the company’s business operations, or at the OJK’s office, focusing exclusively on particular aspects of the insurance company’s business operations.
 In addition to regulatory supervision, the OJK has enforcement powers to impose administrative sanctions and additional sanctions at its discretion.

 How is the solvency of insurers (and reinsurers where relevant) supervised?

 Insurers and reinsurers are required by the OJK to meet the required financial soundness criteria at all times.
-Pursuant to OJK Regulation No. 71/POJK.05/2016 concerning Financial Soundness of Insurance and Reinsurance Companies, dated July 1, 2017, as last amended by OJK Regulation No. 27/POJK.05/2018, dated December 10, 2018 (“OJK Reg.
-71/2016”), financial soundness is assessed based on (i) solvency level; (ii) technical reserves; (iii) sufficiency of investments; (iv) equity; and (v) guarantee fund.
+Pursuant to OJK Regulation No. 26 of 2025 regarding the Management of Assets and Liabilities of Insurance Companies and Reinsurance Companies, dated November 24, 2025 (“OJK Reg.
+26/2025”), financial soundness is assessed based on (i) solvency level; (ii) technical reserves or liabilities related to insurance contracts; (iii) sufficiency of investments; (iv) equity; (v) guarantee fund; (vi) permitted assets; (vii) insurance assets related to investment; and (viii) other provisions in connection with financial soundness.

 OJK Reg.
-71/2016 further regulates that insurance and reinsurance companies are required to maintain a minimum solvency level of 100% of the Minimum Risk-Based Capital (MMBR).
+26/2025 further regulates that insurance and reinsurance companies must maintain a minimum solvency level of 100% of the Minimum Risk-Based Capital (MMBR).
 For context, MMBR is the amount of funds required to anticipate the risk of losses that may arise as a result of deviations in the management of assets and liabilities.

 Insurance and reinsurance companies also are required by the OJK to establish an internal solvency target of at least 120% of MMBR, which must be met at all times, and are prohibited from paying dividends or providing compensation that may result in failure to meet the required internal solvency target.

-Failure to maintain financial soundness, including meeting the required solvency level, is subject to administrative sanctions by the OJK in the form of written warnings, restrictions on business activities, either entirely or in part, or revocation of business license.
-The OJK may also impose additional sanctions, including:
+Failure to maintain financial soundness, including meeting the required solvency level, is subject to administrative sanctions by the OJK in the form of:

 What are the minimum capital requirements?

-The paid-up capital must be fully paid and in cash in the form of a time deposit or a checking account at a public bank, sharia public bank, or sharia business unit of a public bank in Indonesia.
-For sharia-based insurance and reinsurance companies, the funds must be held in a sharia-based bank.
+The paid-up capital must be fully paid and in cash in the form of a time deposit and/or a checking account at a public bank, sharia public bank, and/or sharia business unit of a public bank in Indonesia.
+For sharia-based insurance and reinsurance companies, the funds must be held in a sharia public bank and/or sharia business unit of a public bank in Indonesia.

 Is there a policyholder protection scheme in your jurisdiction?

-In the event of the bankruptcy or liquidation of an insurance or reinsurance company in Indonesia, policyholders and beneficiaries have a higher priority for asset distribution than other creditors.
-For shariah-based insurers and reinsurers, tabarru’ funds, mudharabah funds, and participant investment funds cannot be used to pay obligations to parties other than policyholders, participants, and other beneficiaries.
+In the event of the bankruptcy or liquidation of an insurance or reinsurance company in Indonesia, policyholders and beneficiaries are afforded priority over other creditors in the distribution of the company’s assets.
+For sharia-based insurers and reinsurers, tabarru’ funds, mudharabah funds, and participant investment funds may not be used to satisfy obligations to parties other than policyholders, participants, and other beneficiaries.

 How are groups supervised if at all?